ironyman/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-72.md

 On November {X}, 2021 we [announced][announced] the general availability of PowerShell 7.2.
 The long-term-servicing (LTS) release is built on .NET 6.0.

+PowerShell 7.2 includes the following features, updates, and breaking changes.

 - PSReadLine 2.2 with just-in-time help and command predictions
 - Improved DSC support in PowerShell 7
   - Removed PSDesiredStateConfiguration - must install from the PowerShell Gallery